 I have no reason to watch endless videos that pretty much say the same thing with the same title and description?
 Maybe I'll watch a couple more just to verify the information I got from the first one.

-Now, WiredBucks claims to have 200,000 members, and if earning $50 is as easy uploading a quick one or two minute video with the title WiredBucks The Legit Way To Make Money With Social Media...
-I think most, if not all of them, would do it.
+Now, WiredBucks claims to have 200,000 members, and if earning $50 is as easy uploading a quick one or two minute video with the title WiredBucks The Legit Way To Make Money With Social Media… I think most, if not all members would do it.

-So, imagine 200,000 YouTube videos with the same title saying pretty much the same thing.
+So, imagine 200,000 WiredBucks members making 200,000 YouTube videos about WiredBucks with the same title, and saying pretty much the same thing.

-Does YouTube really need that many videos with the same title and description.
-Does WiredBucks need that many videos.
-Do you need to watch that many videos about the same thing?
+Does YouTube really need that many videos with the same title and description?

 That leaves 199,980 videos that hardly anyone watches.
-They might get a handful of views at most.
+That's 199,980 videos that WiredBucks paid a ton of money to have made… which will at most, get a handful of views.